Jeep Patriot: 2011 facelift

 The Patriot received minor interior and exterior upgrades for 2011.
-The front fog lamps were shrunken and relocated, and the "Patriot" lettering on the rear bumper was removed and replaced with a more traditional rear bumper.
+The front fog lamps were shrunken and relocated, grill redesigned, and the "Patriot" lettering on the rear bumper was removed and replaced with a more traditional rear bumper.
 Three trims were offered in the US: Sport, Latitude, and Limited (which replaced the earlier Latitude X).
 In Canada, North Edition replaced the Latitude trim with slightly different equipment.

 In the EU, four trims were offered: Sport, Sport Plus, Limited, and an Overland version.
 In the EU market, the 2.0 L Volkswagen PD Diesel Engine was replaced by a 2.2 L Mercedes-Benz Twin-Cam Common Rail Diesel engine delivering 163 hp.

-For 2011, a 70th Anniversary Edition model was offered to commemorate the Jeep history.
+For 2011, a 70th Anniversary Edition model was offered to commemorate the Jeep's history.
 It was based on the Sport model with special olive or beige interior colors, unique alloy wheels, a nine-speaker Boston Acoustics premium sound system with subwoofer and fold-down liftgate speakers, Sirius XM Radio, a leather-wrapped steering wheel, leather seats, heated front seats, and other features.
 This model was available from May to October 2011.

 For 2012 only, an Altitude Edition model, based on the Sport model, was offered.
 It featured black leather upholstery, special black-finished alloy wheels, a nine-speaker sound system, Sirius XM Radio, a leather-wrapped steering wheel, heated front seats, and black-painted exterior accents.
-This model started production in May 2012, and was only available for a few months.
+This model started production in May 2012 and was only available for a few months.

-For the 2013 model year, a Freedom Edition model, based on the Sport model, was offered to commemorate Jeep's commitment to the U.S. Army and military, as well to commemorate all of the soldiers who have served.
+For the 2013 model year, a Freedom Edition model, based on the Sport model, was offered to commemorate Jeep's commitment to the U.S. Army and military, as well as to commemorate all of the soldiers who have served.
 It has a special star hood decal, power leather seats, a leather-wrapped steering wheel, Sirius XM Radio, and dark-finished alloy wheels.
 This model features Commando Green Metallic exterior paint that is not available on other 2013 Jeep Patriots.

 The Jeep Patriot underwent many changes in trims or models for the 2014 model year; however, 2014 was the first model year that Freedom Drive 1 Patriots came with a Hyundai 6-speed automatic transmission instead of the CVT.